REE Automotive Ltd. (REE): The stock ticks all the boxes for top investors

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for REE is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.

-Let’s take a glance in the erstwhile performances of REE Automotive Ltd., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -2.24%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -67.52%, alongside a downfall of -78.89% for the period of the last 12 months.
-The shares increased approximately by -5.00% in the 7-day charts and went up by -22.45% in the period of the last 30 days.
-Common stock shares were lifted by -19.15% during last recorded quarter.
+Now, considering the stocks previous presentation, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -20.30%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -74.61%, alongside a downfall of -84.96% for the period of the last 12 months.
+The shares increased approximately by -26.06% in the 7-day charts and went up by -34.71% in the period of the last 30 days.
+Common stock shares were lifted by -25.19% during last recorded quarter.